strawpay/playbookserver/readme.md

-# Playbook Server
+# Rocannon a Playbook Server

-This is a simple http server that runs ansible-playbooks Its based on Play framework
+This is a simple http server that runs ansible-playbooks It is based on the Play framework.

 ## Running
 Run as a normal Play app or as a docker image: